Heads Up, Preppie

 Can they themselves do the hiring?
 Do they know people who can help you get a foot in the door?
 Do they know people who know people?

-It’s all part of the preparation.
+It’s all part of the preparation and due diligence.